ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 Vulnerability disclosure
 ------------------------

-When a vulnerability is detected and a decision is made to address it,, the repository maintainers should create a private fork of the repository and create a pull request with the fix.
+When a vulnerability is detected and a decision is made to address it, the repository maintainers should create a private fork of the repository and create a pull request with the fix.
 This pull request should be reviewed in depth and include tests to ensure that the vulnerability is fixed.
 Once the pull request is merged, the repository maintainers should create a new release with the fix and update the changelog accordingly.